needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 * IXRLoaderMetadata

 The system will use .Net reflection to find all types implementing the **IXRPackage** interface.
 It will then attempt to instantiate each one and populate the metadata store with the information provided by each instance.

+You can only have one instance of **IXRPackage** within a given Unity package.
+The **IXRMetadata.packageId** field must return the same id as set in the package's `package.json` file.

 ## Example: Simple, minimal package information setup: